 Thanksgiving is a big celebration in the United States and is the precursor to many Christmas-related events.
-Thanksgiving is celebrated on the fourth Thursday in November.
+Thanksgiving is celebrated on the fourth Thursday of November.
 It is the biggest family holiday and includes a traditional turkey feast.
 This tradition dates back to the 16th century – exactly what year is unclear.
 The Friday following Thanksgiving is called “Black Friday“ – retailers offer incredible deals on their merchandise on this day.
-Black Friday is the official start of the Holiday shopping season (here you will find the best shopping destinations in the City!) and NYC begins to shine in its Holiday splendor.
+Black Friday is the official start of the holiday shopping season (here you will find the best shopping destinations in the City!) and NYC begins to shine in its Holiday splendor.

 Christmas in New York (December)